David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 ## Software Installation

-The only dependencies of “ChessPieceModelTraining” are [`numpy`](https://pypi.org/project/numpy/) and [`Pillow`](https://pypi.org/project/Pillow/), which are automatically installed during the installation procedure for "LobsterpincerSpectatorForWin" presented below.
+The only dependencies of "ChessPieceModelTraining" are [`numpy`](https://pypi.org/project/numpy/) and [`Pillow`](https://pypi.org/project/Pillow/), which are automatically installed during the installation procedure for "LobsterpincerSpectatorForWin" presented below.

 The installation procedure (for "LobsterpincerSpectatorForWin") below has been tested to be fully functional for Windows 11.